abhibanerjeehome/crypto_comparison_project-/README.md

 # Meme impact on volatility across markets

 We are looking to evaluate the relationship between Social Commentary data and stock/cryptocurrency price motion.
-We will initially be using the ‘mentions’ data to establish a high level view of this relationship and then proceed to further comb out that correlation in other coins.
-We will evaluate the relationship between mentions and price motion in ten coins and ten meme stocks.
+Here we are using the ‘mentions’ data to establish a high level view of this relationship and then proceed to further comb out that correlation in other coins.
+We will evaluate the relationship between mentions and price motion as is pertinent to the scope of this project and this interface with liimited acceess to data allows.

 ## Technologies